The Holocaust Memorial Park

 The Holocaust Memorial Park is a public Holocaust memorial park located at the water's edge between Emmons Avenue and Shore Boulevard in Sheepshead Bay Brooklyn.
 The nearby communities of Sheepshead Bay, Manhattan Beach, and Brighton Beach were settled after World War II by a large Jewish population, many of whom were immigrants and survivors of the Holocaust.

 The Memorial Park is the only public Holocaust memorial park in New York City.
 It is a New York City-owned park maintained by the Parks Department.
 The Brooklyn-based non-profit organization “The Holocaust Memorial Committee” has control over the park's markers.

 History

+Two members of the Manhattan Beach community, Alfred Gollomp and Ira Bilus, approached then-Mayor Edward I. Koch with the idea for a Holocaust Memorial Park.
+The land was available, and Mayor Koch agreed that the site was ideal, allocating it for the project.
+Gollomp and Bilus then approached the Brooklyn Borough President at the time, Howard Golden, who allocated $933,000 for the park's construction.
+Over the next two and a half years, Gollomp and Bilus worked on the design and inscriptions.
+At the dedication ceremony during Koch’s term, Simon Wiesenthal served as the keynote speaker, and approximately 8,000 people were in attendance.

-The Park was first designated as a Holocaust Memorial Park in 1985 by then-Mayor Edward I. Koch.
-It originally consisted of a grove of established London plane trees and a seating area.
-After a planning process led by local non-profit organization, The Holocaust Memorial Committee, Brooklyn Borough President Howard Golden allocated $933,000 toward the construction of a permanent memorial designed and built by the City.
+The park was officially designated as Holocaust Memorial Park in 1985 by Mayor Koch.
+Initially, it consisted of a grove of established London plane trees and a seating area.
+Following a planning process led by the local nonprofit organization, the Holocaust Memorial Committee, Borough President Golden allocated $933,000 toward the construction of a permanent memorial, which was designed and built by the City.

-Construction of this memorial began in 1994 and it was dedicated on June 22, 1997, by Mayor Rudolph Giuliani Howard Golden, Abraham Foxman, National Director of the Anti-Defamation League and a Holocaust survivor, and other officials.
+Construction began in 1986 and the memorial was dedicated that same year by Mayor Koch, Borough President Golden, Abraham Foxman—National Director of the Anti-Defamation League and a Holocaust survivor—and other officials.